 ASPM platforms do not need to have flashy GUI (Graphical User Interface) or feature-rich dashboards.
 They should minimally disrupt an engineer's workflow and streamline the AppSec tool onboarding and training processes for software engineers and developers.
-Enterprise customers are also seeking vulnerability management which is seamlessly interwoven with
+Enterprise customers are also seeking vulnerability management which is seamlessly interwoven with integrated development environment (IDE) plugins or configuration management databases (CMDB)20 (Bionic (acquired), Armorcode) to bring the AppSec environment closer to where developers work day-to-day.
 In particular, demand for automated and streamlined remediation products is likely to grow.
 Early adopters of ASPM technology tend to be groups with mature DevSecOps programs and highly involved engineering teams; startups have an opportunity to tailor their messaging to appeal to interested non-cybersecurity audiences such as these.
 For example, Tines has been particularly successful in positioning its solution as a kitschy product which appeals to the developer crowd compared to its workflow automation competitor Torq, which appeals more to a CISO and executive audience given its greater focus on security analytics and lower technical requirements.
 Gearing ASPM tools to a developer audience will help newcomers and established vendors alike achieve greater product-market fit and improve adoption.
 The bottom line: companies should not have to re-market their tools to developers.
 ASPM providers that appeal to developers will be on enterprise buyer wishlists.

-The point of AppSec is to make secure code.
+66 The point of AppSec is to make secure code.
 Who makes that secure code?
 Developers.
 The tools have to be for developers, not security teams."